gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Cost Optimization
 ```
-agentic workflow for serverless functions with cost monitoring
+agentic natural for serverless functions with cost monitoring
 optimized for cost by small team
 ```